telerik/blazor-docs/globalization/overview.md

 ## Internationalization Support

+Each Telerik UI for Blazor component supports a different set of internationalization features.
+The table below provides a quick reference.

 | Component | Globalization | Localization| Right-to-Left |
 |---|---|---|---|
 | `Avatar` | `n/a` | `n/a` | `Yes` |